GOMC-WSU/MoSDeF-dihedral-fit/docs/reference/citing_mosdef_dihedral_fit_python.rst

 **ACS**

     Crawford, Brad and Quach, Co and Craven, Nicholas and Iacovella, Christopher R. and McCabe, Clare and Cummings, Peter T. and  Potoff, Jeffrey.
-MoSDeF-dihedral-fit: A simple software package to fit dihedrals using the MoSDeF, TBD, 2023.
+MoSDeF-dihedral-fit: A simple software package to fit dihedrals via the MoSDeF software., TBD, 2023.

 **BibTeX**